DANS-KNAW/dans-datastation-architecture/docs/data-vault-storage-root.md

     be done by a superuser and is known as **"updatecurrent"**.
 A new Dataset Version Export will be created and therefore a new OCFL Object Version will be created as well.
 The Data Station version history, however, will **not** display an additional version.

-### Making sense of a version export

-Apart from determining now a series of Data Version Exports constitute the version history of a dataset, it is also important to be able to interpret each individual DVE correctly.
-Over time, the way datasets are exported may change.
-For example, the layout of the exported files and the metadata included may be different.
-That is why each OCFL Object Version has a packaging format attribute.

-!!! note "BagPack"

-    The current packaging format is called **[BagPack]{:target=_blank}**.
-It is a recommendation by the Research Data Alliance (RDA) and is implemented as an export/import format by Dataverse.
-For VaaS, DANS has implement BagPack to closely resemble the Dataverse implementation.

 [BagPack]: {{ bagpack_specs }}